Internal capital adequacy assessment process template

 Capital planning

-• the institution’s “baseline” capital forecasts (at least quarterly, based on the annual business plan);
+• baseline capital forecasts (at least quarterly, based on the annual business plan)

-• a 3-year summary forecast capital position and main assumptions related to the business plan; and
+• three-year summary forecast capital position and main assumptions related to the business plan

-• a description of the institution’s capital planning and management process, including an outline of how the ICAAP is incorporated into this process.
+• capital planning and management process including details of how the institution incorporates the ICAAP into this process

 Stress and scenario testing

-Please note that at times, we may request institutions to conduct prescribed stress tests and report the results of these stress tests, together with their impact on the ICAAP.
-These will be communicated separately through the lead supervisors.
+Please note that we may request institutions to conduct prescribed stress tests and report the results of these stress tests, together with their impact on the ICAAP.
+We will communicate these separately through the lead supervisors.

 Integration of ICAAP into risk management

-• describe how ICAAP results have been integrated into risk limits setting and monitoring; and
+• integrates ICAAP results into setting of risk limits setting and monitoring of risks

 Challenge and next steps

-• identify the nature of any third party review of the ICAAP; and
+• identify the nature of any third-party review of the ICAAP